vuex-orm/vuex-orm/docs/installation.md

 # Installation

-You can install Vuex ORM via NPM, Yarn download directly.
-Remember since Vuex ORM is a plugin of Vuex, you need to install Vuex alongside with Vuex ORM.
+You can install Vuex ORM via NPM, Yarn, or download directly.
+Remember since Vuex ORM is a plugin of [Vuex](https://vuex.vuejs.org), you need to install Vuex alongside with Vuex ORM.

 ## NPM